Palm Beach County Board of Commissioners not considering COVID-19 curfew to slow virus spread

 "We are far from being where we need to be but we're getting there and the tools that we can still utilize perhaps are curfews or other ways of trying to reduce [the spread of COVID-19]," Alonso said.

-Board member Melissa McKinsley added in a statement to FOX News that Alonso "wasn’t suggesting we needed anything at this time beyond mask compliance, social distancing as much as possible, hand washing or hand sanitizer if washing is not available."
+Board member Melissa McKinlay added in a statement to FOX News that Alonso "wasn’t suggesting we needed anything at this time beyond mask compliance, social distancing as much as possible, hand washing or hand sanitizer if washing is not available."

 EARLY VOTING CAUSES LONG LINES AS THOUSANDS OF FLORIDIANS FLOCK TO THE POLLS